ocReaper/redmine-dracula/README.md

 All instructions can be found in [INSTALL.md](https://github.com/ocReaper/redmine-dracula/blob/master/INSTALL.md).

+## Customization

+- it can be used with or without purple header
+- it can be used with a custom font, but defaults to "Roboto Mono"

 ## Team

 This theme is maintained by the following person(s) and a bunch of [awesome contributors](https://github.com/ocReaper/redmine-dracula/graphs/contributors).